 Mount Popa is usually visited on a day trip from Bagan, as a great way to take a break from the endless temples.

 Visiting the markets of Myanmar can be fun, educational and a chance to mingle with the locals and buy souvenirs.
-Whether you are shopping for gems in Yangon’s Scott Market, embroidered tapestries in Mandalay, or intricate lacquerware in Bagan, there is no better way to immerse yourself in the local way of life than to soak up the atmosphere of a local market.
+Whether you are shopping for gems in Yangon’s Scott Market, embroidered tapestries in Mandalay, intricate lacquerware in Bagan, or seeing wares and fresh produce in Inle Lake’s Rotating Market, there is no better way to immerse yourself in the local way of life than to soak up the atmosphere of a local market.
 Take a look at our Myanmar shopping tips.

 Visit markets for an insight into the daily lives of the Burmese people

 I’ve been writing about a lot of the sights you can see in Myanmar but one of the best experiences you can have in Myanmar is simply doing what locals do.
-So, chew some betel nut (and you will see lots of folk with red teeth!), drink a glass of sugarcane juice that can be easily found , wear a longyi (for men) or htamein (for women) and paint your face with Thanaka (traditional sunscreen), you are so close to Myanmar!
+So, chew some betel nut (and you will see lots of folk with red teeth!), drink a cup of local tea or coffee , wear a longyi (for men) or htamein (for women) and paint your face with Thanaka (traditional sunscreen), you are so close to Myanmar!
 What’s more encouraging, local people seem to love showing you how things are done.

 Thanka, it’s just the local form of sunscreen.